albertoluengo/mrpga/trunk/README.txt

 ***<debug> keeps a list with old populations already processed and, finally,
 ***<endCriterial> indicates the way of terminating the algorithm (0-->by iterations, 1-->by target).

-Optionally, there´s the <targetPhrase> parameter that modifies the default target phrase ("Hello_world!") in TargetPhrase problem.
+Optionally, thereÂ´s the <targetPhrase> parameter that modifies the default target phrase ("Hello_world!") in TargetPhrase problem.

 For example, for 'TargetPhrase' problem, we could execute: